GONE WEST PROGRAM

 Flight Club honors the memories of these pilots by hosting a Gone West ceremony at sunset, on the Fight Club 502 lawn.
 If the family desires we can record the ceremony so it can be shared with loved ones who may may not be able to attend.
 We also memorialize them with their photograph and short bio in our GONE WEST memorial wall of fame.

-Gone West in Honor of General Phil Ardery
+General Phil Ardery

 In 1946 he helped form the Kentucky Air National Guard and was its first commander at the rank of Colonel.
 During his time with the Air Guard he flew a number of aircraft including the F-51 fighter and the F-86.
 His unit the (123rd Fighter Group) was deployed to England during the Korean War.
 He was promoted to the rank of Brigadier General USAFR in 1955 and served as AF Liason to the Air Guard.
 He was promoted to Major General USAFR in April 1962 at the same time Barry Goldwater received his Major General rank.